nonblocking/mashroom/packages/plugin-packages/mashroom-portal-demo-websocket-proxy-app/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This is a simple SPA that demonstrates how the _Mashroom Portal_ proxy can be used to connect to a WebSocket server that cannot be reached directly by the client.
+This is a simple Portal App that demonstrates how the [Mashroom Portal](../mashroom-portal) proxy can be used to connect to a WebSocket server that cannot be reached directly by the client.

 By default, it connects to an echo server on ws://ws.ifelse.io/, but that server might go down any time.